nikhil15041993/jenkins-CI-CD-/Jenkins – How to build a specific branch on GitHub/README.md

 ## Step 1: Install Generic Webhooks Trigger Plugin

-Login to your Jenkins installation setup and navigate to Manage Jenkins >> Manage Plugins and click on the Available tab and install Generic Webhook Trigger Plugin.
+* Login to your Jenkins installation setup and navigate to Manage Jenkins >> Manage Plugins and click on the Available tab and install``` Generic Webhook Trigger Plugin```.

-Restart Jenkins to use the plugin.
+* Restart Jenkins to use the plugin.

 ## Step 2: Setup GitHub Personal Access Token

-Login to your GitHub account and go to your account Settings >> Developer Settings >> Personal access tokens.
+* Login to your GitHub account and go to your account Settings >> Developer Settings >> Personal access tokens.

-Click Generate new token.
+* Click Generate new token.

-Enter a note in the Note field.
+* Enter a note in the Note field.

-Select repo.
+* Select repo.

-Click Generate token.
+* Click Generate token.

 Now a new token will be visible for this one time.